- Starts: Friday 20 June 2025 9:30 pm

 - Category: Pop-up rides

-- Route grade: A - Demanding route
+- Terrain: A - Severe

 Our grading scheme